 Blood pressure and periods are not something that you would think have any relation to each other.
 Whether you have high blood pressure or are at healthy levels, it’s important to understand the numbers that your doctor measures at every doctor visit.
-These numbers are very important measurements of our health because they can be indicators of more serious conditions that have gone unnoticed.
-For women, we examine how the menstrual cycle affects blood pressure levels and what that means for your overall health.
+These numbers are very important measurements of our health because they can indicate more serious conditions that have gone unnoticed.
+We examine how the menstrual cycle affects blood pressure levels and what that means for your overall health.

 What Is Blood Pressure?

-Blood pressure is exactly at it suggests: the pressure of your blood.
 As your heart works to pump blood throughout your body, it forces the flow out through your arteries which carries it to other blood vessels.
-The arteries network through your circulatory system and taper off in size until they become tiny vessels, called capillaries.
+The arterial network through your circulatory system tapers off in size until they become tiny vessels, called capillaries.
 Blood delivers oxygen and nutrients to the organs at the capillary level.

 There are two types of blood pressure that are important to be aware of: